 In an unhappy marriage, the root of unhappiness is a lack of unconditional love and acceptance for each other.
 Unhappiness is caused in a relationship when you cannot accept your spouse for who he or she is.
 Controlling, demanding and unrealistic expectations from your spouse are just symptoms that cause unhappiness.
 When we stop seeing marriage as an obligation for our partner to fulfil our expectations and desires, and we see it as an opportunity to accept our spouse for who he or she is, happiness is guaranteed.
 To restore a relationship or a marriage, you have to re-adjust your expectations, desires and wants in the marriage.

 If you want to restore your marriage, it is vital that you accept responsibility for your own mistakes, actions, inactions, behaviours in the relationship rather than putting the blame on your spouse and demanding that they should change.
 You cannot change or restore your relationship on your own.
 You will definitely need help from friends, family, experts and so on.
 Accept help from family, friends, your church members, staff, and others for whatever you need to make the marriage work.

 Lastly, I wish to state that trust is the most important ingredient in a marriage relationship.
 It takes a very short time to destroy the trust someone has for you and a much longer time to rebuild it.
 Rebuilding trust requires that you consistently monitor your behaviour, being very careful how you treat each other.
 Rebuilding trust in an unhappy marriage is the major key in restoring a relationship.
 Give attention to your spouse, treat him or her with respect, show sincere appreciation, ask for his or her approval before making decisions, fulfil his or her sexual needs and show support, assure him or her of comfort and security.

-For questions and contributions email email@example.com or follow me on Facebook at Coach Emmanuel Mukula.
+For questions and contributions, email me on firstname.lastname@example.org or follow me on Facebook or LinkedIn at Emmanuel Mukula.